MrPrattASH/Game_Design_In_Construct_3/LG1_Using_Construct3/module_2.2_alternate_control_schemes/README.md

 <img width="500" alt="Screenshot 2022-12-08 at 10 51 49" src="https://user-images.githubusercontent.com/101632496/206417349-5417f836-ba95-4e79-a8ca-85fd2bb4dc66.png">

-2. In the search bar, search for "Detecting User Input".
+2. In the search bar, search for "Detecting Input Method".
+(Be sure to turn *off* your "recommended" filter

 <img width="500" alt="Screenshot 2022-12-08 at 10 52 15" src="https://user-images.githubusercontent.com/101632496/206417471-11a5e820-bb5c-4677-9c81-8afff846d47a.png">